12 Ways to Prevent Biodiversity Loss

 10. Volunteer Your Time

 Whether you’re getting your hands dirty and planting trees or giving baby squirrels some much needed TLC, volunteering for an environmental organization or wildlife rescue is a great way to support biodiversity in your area.
 Bonus: giving back is also a guaranteed mood-booster!
-Contact your local environmental organization for opportunities to get involved.
+Contact your local environmental organization to learn about ways to get involved.

 11. Reduce Your Carbon Emissions